Elarnon/pygments-pvs/README.md

 Installation
 ------------

 The preferred way to install pygments-pvs is by using pip.

-Global installation using pip (can require root privileges):

-    $ pip install pygments-pvs

-User installation using pip:
+This can be done by installing pygments-pvs from the PyPI repository, or directly from the source.
+In both case, the commands install pygments-pvs for the local user only - if you want to install it system-wide, simply remove the `--user` flag and start the command as root (using `su` or `sudo`).

+Installing from the PyPI repository:

     $ pip install pygments-pvs --user